jimmitchell/jimmitchell.github.io/content/pages/projects/_index.md

 type: "page"
 ---

+These are the projects I'm currently putting effort into.

+---

 ### Yasu

 Short for "Yet another system utility," [Yasu](/yasu/) is my original macOS maintenance app from the early 2000s.
 I'm slowly working on resurrecting the app.